 - Transponder scoring is the official scoring process.
-However, lap times are not official results.
-Official results will be posted after each moto.
+The finish line will be marked and clearly visible.

 - Finish Position: Riders will be scored in order of finish and laps completed.
 It is not necessary to complete all laps in order to be scored.
 Any rider who makes at least one lap will get a finish position for that moto.

-- Awards are given at the rate of 10 awards per class based on event overall results.
+- Awards are given at the rate of (1) per (3) riders with a minimum of (5) awards per class based on event overall results.

 J. NATIONAL NUMBERS

-- To be eligible for series awards, a rider must enter the following minimum number of events in the same class.
+- To be eligible for a National Class Championship, a rider must enter the following minimum number of events in the same class.
 However, only the maximum number of events will be counted.
-In the event of gross, reckless, or willful misconduct, at the discretion of the Official, a Disqualification "DQ" may not be used as a throw-away.
+In the event of gross, reckless, or willful misconduct, at the discretion of the Official, a Disqualification (“DQ”) may not be used as a throw-away.

-- Overall points will be earned in each class per event as follows*:
+- Class Points will be earned based on overall results per event as follows:

 - In the event of a technical protest involving a teardown or removal of the engine from the frame, the protested rider may elect for the inspection to occur either before or after the final moto involving the protested machine.
 In the event the inspection is made after the final moto, the machine will be impounded between motos and/or the engine sealed pending the inspection, with the exception that minor repairs and maintenance may be made under Event Organizer supervision.